-In accordance with Behaviour in Schools (July 2022) and Use of Reasonable Force - advice for school leaders, staff and governing bodies, we recognise that there may be circumstances when it is appropriate for staff to use reasonable force to safeguard children.
+In accordance with Behaviour in Schools (February 2024) and Use of Reasonable Force (January 2025) we recognise that there may be circumstances when it is appropriate for staff to use reasonable force to safeguard children.
 These would be to prevent pupils committing an offence, injuring themselves or others, damaging property or to maintain good order and discipline at the school or among pupils.
 There is further guidance for schools in the document Searching, screening and confiscation in schools (2023.)

 When considering the use of reasonable force, we would, in considering the risks, carefully recognise any specific vulnerabilities of the pupil, including SEND, mental health needs or medical conditions.